Murvana7/Claude-Multitask-App/README.md

 # Claude-Multitask-App

-🧩 A lightweight, all-in-one productivity web app that combines multiple everyday tools into a single interface.
-Built for simplicity, speed, and convenience—no unnecessary complexity.
+🧩 All-in-one productivity web app that combines multiple everyday tools into a single interface.
+Built for simplicity, speed, and convenience-no unnecessary complexity.

 📌 Included Tools